Bushell-lab/Structure-seq2-with-hippuristanol-treatment-in-MCF7-cells/README.md

 This repository contains all the Shell, R and Python scripts used to create the figures within Waldron et al. (2020) Genome Biology.

+Once downloaded, ensure that you place all scripts and data into the same directory and run everything from within that directory.

+## Download sequencing data
-Raw sequencing data are available in the Gene Expression Omnibus (GEO) database accessions:
+Raw sequencing data and processed files are available in the Gene Expression Omnibus (GEO) database accessions:
 * [GSE134865](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE134865)
 * [GSE134888](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE134888)

+The raw <.fastq> files do not need to be downloaded, as everything can be replicated from the processed data, which is available as Supplementary files from both GEO accessions.

 ## Download and splice FASTA file
 First, download the MCF7 specific FASTA file named IsoSeq_MCF7_2015edition_polished.unimapped.fasta